-Doylestown, Pa., May 6, 2022 – Following is noteworthy news about people working at the Baruch S. Blumberg Institute, which is the research arm of the Hepatitis B Foundation.
+Following is noteworthy news about people who work at the Blumberg Institute, which is the research arm of the Hepatitis B Foundation.

 Thomas E. Shenk, PhD, has joined the Blumberg Institute’s faculty as Distinguished Professor of Experimental Therapeutics and Translational Medicines.
 Dr. Shenk is Emeritus James Elkins Professor of Life Sciences in molecular biology at Princeton University.
 He is the founder of Evrys Bio, a 10-year, on-site member company of the Pennsylvania Biotechnology Center (PABC), which is managed by the Blumberg Institute.
 Please read more about Evrys Bio here.